Fackelmann/hugo-blog/content/posts/2020/sensitivity-and-specificity.md

 Let's start by providing some simple definitions that will be used to define the terms in a frequentist paradigm:

 - *True Positive, TP*: A positive case labeled as positive.
-- *False Positive,  FP*: A negative case labeled as negative.
+- *False Positive,  FP*: A negative case labeled as positive.
 - *True Negative, TN*: A negative case labeled as negative.
-- *False negative, FN* : A negative case labeled as positive.
+- *False negative, FN* : A positive case labeled as negative.

 To understand the rest of the article we will only need these 4 definitions.